jampp/geeks/_src/_posts/2017-09-11-importance-of-serving-ads.markdown

 The figure above is an example of a scenario where there is only one conversion for this user.
 But this situation can happen a number of times over a given period.
 Users need not convert only once, and every time this happens there are systems checking the attribution of the conversion, to past impressions or clicks.

-Note that this is just one of possible user attributions.
-We could actually have new impressions after the click or no click at all.
+Note that this is just one of many possible user attributions.
+We could actually have new impressions after the click, or no click at all.
 A user can be for example buying goods, without actually clicking on ads.
 ###Assumptions

 From our messages, we search click, impression and conversion logs.
 Here we will be assuming that these logs are i.i.d random variables, for any given instance $c \in C$ (during $T$).